wp-plugins/role-scoper/readme.txt

 == Changelog ==

-= 1.3.58-dev =
+= 1.3.58 - 12 Dec 2012 =
 * Compat : WP 3.5 - Custom posts could not be created or edited when post type enabled for RS filtering
+* Compat : WP 3.5 - edit_posts capability was required to access Edit menu for any post type
+* Compat : WP 3.5 - Support usage of the new create_posts capability (new checkbox in Roles > Options > Features > Content Maintenance)
 * Fixed : Posts were unreadable if associated with a taxonomy which has no terms, under some configurations
 * Fixed : RS Roles assigned to [Anonymous] group were ineffective
 * Fixed : XML-RPC post editing by users who are not sitewide Editors failed or caused categories to be dropped